nrwl/nx-cloud-helm/README.md

 Please refer to [this guide](./PROXY-GUIDE.md).

+## Suggested resources

+Suggested resources for the NxCloud cluster are (you can always start with less and scale up to this as needed):
+- 9 vCPUS
+- 23GB memory
+- Or you can use the equivalent of 5 `t3.medium` AWS Nodes (or 7 if running Mongo)

+Disk size:
+- The biggest resource consideration will be the permanent Volume where your cached artefacts will be stored.
+This depends on the size/activity of the workspace.
+You can start with 20-50GB and scale up if needed.
+- For Mongo, 5-10GB should be enough

 ## More Information

 You can find more information about Nx Cloud and running it on